muhdarifrawi/23Sept2020-Alda-Html/README.md

 ## Images and GIFs

-You can add an additional excalamation mark(!) to links like so:\
+You can add an additional exclamation mark(!) to links like so:\
 `![ ]( )`

 Here is an example: